gmc-code/PC-Microbit-Extension-backup/docs/classes/Class_methods.rst

 .. admonition:: Tasks

     #.
-Modify the code to create a game at level 10 with 2 lives.
+Write code to create a game at level 10 with 2 lives.